$d$-pleated surfaces and their shear-bend coordinates: H older extendable maps

 \end{enumerate} \end{lemma}

-\begin{proof} Claim (1): The upper bound for $\norm{M(T)}$ follows at once from the definition of productable map and the triangle inequality.
-The lower bound for $\norm{M(T)}$ holds because $M(T)\in\SL_d(\Kb)$, and so it has at least one singular value that is bounded below by $1$.
+\begin{proof} Claim (1): The upper bound for $\norm{M(T)}$ follows at once from the definition of H\"older extendable map and the triangle inequality.
+The lower bound for $\norm{M(T)}$ holds because $M(T)\in\mathsf{SL}_d(\mathbb{K})$, and so it has at least one singular value that is bounded below by $1$.

 Claim (2): By Claim (1) and Lemma \ref{lem: Cauchy},